in28minutes/in28minutes.github.io/_posts/2019-02-19-063-Introduction-To-Spring-Cloud.md

 ---
 layout:  post
-title:  Introduction to Spring Cloud
+title:  Introduction to Spring Cloud - Java Microservices with Spring Boot
 date:    2019-02-19 00:00:00
 summary:  In this article, we focus on Spring Cloud.
 We will talk about the various components under its umbrella.
 categories:  SpringBootMicroservices